AdaCore/gnatstudio/docs/users_guide/remote.rst

 The GPS remote mode imposes some limitations:

-* Execution: you can't use an external terminal to remotely execute your application.
+* Execution: you cannot use an external terminal to remotely execute your application.
 The :guilabel:`Use external terminal` checkbox of the run dialog has no effect if the program is run remotely.

-* Debugging: you can't use a separate execution window.
+* Debugging: you cannot use a separate execution window.
 The :guilabel:`Use separate execution window` option is ignored for remote debugging sessions.

-* Cygwin on remote host: the GNAT compilation toolchain doesn't understand Cygwin's mounted directories.
+* Cygwin on remote host: the GNAT compilation toolchain does not understand Cygwin's mounted directories.
 To use GPS with a remote Windows server using Cygwin's :program:`bash`, you must use directories that are the same on Windows and Cygwin (absolute paths).
 For example, a project using